sheydaes/ParsiNLU/README.md

 ### Designinng a deep neural network for Classification

---Using XLM-RoBERTa for Word-embedding
+- Using XLM-RoBERTa for Word-embedding
---Using ParsBERT for Word-embedding
+- Using ParsBERT for Word-embedding